SkylineCommunications/dataminer-docs/connector-help/connector_help/CEFD CDM-625A SNMP.md

 - Warm-Up:

-- **Warm Up Delay**:Allows you to enable or disable the warm-up delay for internal frequency reference (OCXO).
+- **Warm Up Delay**: Allows you to enable or disable the warm-up delay for internal frequency reference (OCXO).
 If it is disabled, there is no delay for OCXO to reach temperature.
 If it is enabled, the unit waits until OCXO reaches the correct temperature.
   - **Warm Up Countdown**: Displays the number of seconds remaining in the warm-up delay countdown.
   - **Truncate Delay**: This button allows you to truncate the warm-up delay period to zero, forcing the unit into "instant-on" mode.